VirginiaEstateLaw.com

 The Clerk must also be satisfied that the person seeking qualification is suitable and competent to perform the duties of his or her office.

-Preferred Personal for Qualification.
-If the decedent has a will, the person(s) appointed as personal representatives in the are normally be qualified.
+Preferred Person for Qualification.
+If the decedent had a will, the person(s) named as personal representative(s) in the will are normally appointed.

 For intestate decedents (without a will) the law provides certain preferences within certain time frames.
-Generally, during the first 30 days after death, a sole distributee of the estate, or his or her designee, has preference.
+Generally, during the first 30 days after the decedent's death, a sole distributee of the estate, or his or her designee, has preference.
 After 30 days, the first distributee who applies for qualification, or his designee has preference.
-After 60 days the clerk may grant administration to one of more creditors of the decedent, or any other person, provided certain efforts to locate prior preferred parties have been made.
+After 60 days the clerk may grant administration to one of more creditors of the decedent, or any other person, provided that it can be shown that appropriate efforts were made to locate the preferred parties.

 Factual Information.
-At time of qualification, the clerk will require information about the person seeking qualification, about the decedent, an estimate of the value of assets of the decedent's estate, the decedent's heirs at law, and other information.
+At time of qualification, the clerk will require information about the person seeking qualification, about the decedent, an estimate of the value of assets of the decedent's estate, a list of the decedent's heirs at law, and other information.

-The personal representative will be required to give their bond in writing to secure their oath, with penalty in a monetary amount at least equal to the value of the personal estate of the decedent, and if there is a will that authorizes sale of real property, the bond amount willl include the value of the real property.
+The personal representative will be required to give their bond in writing to secure their oath to property perform their duties, with penalty in a monetary amount at least equal to the value of the personal estate of the decedent, and if there is a will that authorizes sale of real property, the bond amount must include the value of the real property.

 Fiduciary Duties & Liability >>>